-You might be reading this because you seem to believe that it’s a good idea to invest in cheaper products to take home to your loved ones.
-IT IS a good idea!
-Instead of buying expensive, branded, and fancy items, why not pick low-cost products?
+You might be reading this because you might be looking for cheap things to buy in Japan.
+Instead of buying expensive, branded, and fancy items for souvenirs.
+Why not pick low-cost products?

 In Japan, despite being well-known as a rich country, you can buy items at a low cost.
 Also, if you are fortunate enough, you might even find items in really good condition, even better, branded (sold as second-hand).